 Stand and Deliver (1988)

 Based on a true story, Stand and Deliver depicts a rebellious math teacher who transforms his seemingly hopeless, apathetic students into the top scorers in the state.
 Their achievement is so remarkable that the school board accused the Latino students of cheating.
-Just imagine this story in our test-obsessed age of NCLB.

 To Be and To Have / Être et avoir (2002)